php-integrator/atom-linter-legacy-php56/README.md

 This package is not meant to be a replacement for existing PHP linters, but more as a complementary package that will indicate additional issues that the existing linters can't detect.

 What is included?
+  * Shows warnings about unused use statements.
+  * Shows erroneous class names that can't be resolved.
   * Shows errors returned by the base service's indexing process.

 ![GPLv3 Logo](http://gplv3.fsf.org/gplv3-127x51.png)